-"Our existing bargaining system is outdated and unfair and severely disadvantages workers in smaller, care industries - nurses and carers working in aged care simply have no power."
+"Our existing bargaining system is outdated and working in aged care simply have no power."

 Industrial relations reform

 In late October, the Albanese Government took action to finally get wages moving, improve working conditions and achieve gender-equality across workplaces, with the introduction of its industrial relations legislation, the Secure Jobs, Better Pay Bill passed into law in December.